CliMA/ClimaLand.jl/experiments/README.md

 output directory of `example_outdir`.
 When run, if the directory does not exist relative to the working directory, then `example_outdir` is created.
 The results of the latest experiment run will be saved into `example_outdir/output_xxx`, where xxxx is an increasing counter.
 The lower indices store the outputs of previous runs.
-The latest results are also linked to in `example_outdir/output_active`, which can be assumed to always contain the most recent ouput.
-More details on this style of output directory handeling can be found [here](https://clima.github.io/ClimaUtilities.jl/dev/outputpathgenerator/#ActiveLinkStyle-(Non-Destructive))
+The latest results are also linked to in `example_outdir/output_active`, which can be assumed to always contain the most recent output.
+More details on this style of output directory handling can be found [here](https://clima.github.io/ClimaUtilities.jl/dev/outputpathgenerator/#ActiveLinkStyle-(Non-Destructive))

 ### benchmarks